Dance Etiquette at ATOMIC Ballroom

 Stay Fresh – Always shower, apply deodorant, and brush your teeth before you come dancing.
 If you tend to get sweaty, bring an extra shirt to change into.

-Say “Thank you.” – At the end of a dance, it is polite to say, “Thank you for the dance,” or something similar to that.
+Say “Thank You.” – At the end of a dance, it is polite to say, “Thank you for the dance,” or something similar to that.

-Follow the line of dance – Ballroom dances move counter clockwise around the dance floor.
-The fastest dancers should stay to the outside and the slowest dancers should stay closer to the middle.
-If you are doing a stationary dance such as swing, then dance in the center and let those doing foxtrot, move around you.
+Follow the Line of Dance – Ballroom dances move counter clockwise around the dance floor.
+The fastest dancers should stay to the outside, and the slowest dancers should stay closer to the middle.
+If you are doing a stationary dance, such as Swing, then dance in the center and let those doing dances that travel move around you.

 Share the Floor – Dancing can be a hazardous sport!
 During crowded dances you should make your movements smaller and keep an eye out for other dancers sharing the floor.
 In social dance situations avoid aerials, lifts, and drops they can be extremely hazardous to other dancers and yourselves.